juji-io/docs/README.md

 ## Local setup

 To build the site, make sure you have python on your system.
 It is safer to use the same version of python as we do.
+The easist way to ensure this is to install pyenv, and install the right version of python using it.
+Please follow [its instruction](https://github.com/pyenv/pyenv) to set it up.
+It is important to add `pyenv init` to your shell.
+Otherwise you may not be using the right version of python.

 ```bash
 brew install pyenv
 pyenv install 3.6.6
 pyenv global 3.6.6
 ```

+Test that you have the right version of python `python --version`.

 Now install needed extensions: